 Director Weiss stated his agreement with the proposal, and with Mr. Whitehouse’s rationale for the District’s adoption of it.

-[I may have missed it but my notes do not reflect a motion or vote on this topic.
-If we did not do so, we should add it to the next agenda for a vote on adoption.]

 Municipal Service Review & Sphere of Influence Update Requested by Mendocino Local Agency Formation Commission (8:16 pm):

 Mr. Morrill reported that the Mendocino Local Agency Formation Commission (“Mendocino LAFCO”) had written to Ms. Cooper, Mr. Morrill and Chairman Tepper some time ago requesting an update on the District’s sphere of influence and operations.
 Mr. Morrill stated that he and Ms. Cooper had scheduled a meeting with Ms. Uma Hinman, Executive Officer of the Mendocino LAFCO for Monday, July 15 at 9 am.
 Ms. Thomas stated that she would like the Board to be given an opportunity to weigh in on drafting and editing the document.
 Mr. Finnell suggested that Ms. Hinman be invited to the next WCWD Board meeting to discuss the document and its amendment.